-- Visit Undergraduate Academic Advising to pursue this program.
+Visit Undergraduate Academic Advising to pursue this program.

-- Use the general catalog to view courses offered in the program.
+Use the general catalog to view courses offered in the program.

-- Use an option sheet (pdf) to track your progress in completing course requirements.
+Use an option sheet (pdf) to track your progress in completing course requirements.

-- Schedule an advising appointment.
+Schedule an academic advising appointment.

 *May require post-baccalaureate/graduate/professional education to qualify or certify for employment.